honglu2875/hironaka/README.md

 # Quick start
-[This quick tutorial](https://cocalc.com/share/public_paths/5db3252a0bcb8d068aad2ee53bf5a1ce85753ebf) provides a brief demonstration of key classes in this repo.
-It is highly recommended to take a look first if you are an example-oriented learner.
+[This quick tutorial](https://cocalc.com/share/public_paths/5db3252a0bcb8d068aad2ee53bf5a1ce85753ebf) provides a brief demonstration of some key classes in this repo.

-There are 2 ways to start a proper Reinforcement learning training:
+There are 2 ways to start a proper Reinforcement Learning training:
 - (TL;DR, clone this [Google Colab file](https://colab.research.google.com/drive/1nVnVA6cyg0GT5qTadJTJH7aU6smgopLm?usp=sharing), forget what I say below and start your adventure)

-    If you trust that I am not a Python idiot, feel free to subclass my own interface `Trainer` and write a double-player training routine. `DQNTrainer` is a quick implementation combining `Trainer` with `stable-baseline3`'s DQN codes.
+    If you trust that my coding, feel free to subclass my own interface `Trainer` and write a double-player training routine. `DQNTrainer` is a quick implementation combining `Trainer` with `stable-baseline3`'s DQN codes.
 It runs in 3 lines:
     ```
     from hironaka.trainer.DQNTrainer import DQNTrainer
     trainer = DQNTrainer('dqn_config_test.yml')
     trainer.train(100)
     ```
   Of course, for this to work you need to
-  - set up the system path, so that Python can import those stuff;
+  - set up the system path so that Python can import those stuff;
   - copy the config file `dqn_config_test.yml` from `.test/` to your running folder.
-- Assuming you are here in the project folder, and `requirements.txt` are satisfied (or create a venv and run `pip install -r requirements.txt`), run the following:
+- Assuming you are here in the project folder, and `requirements.txt` are met (or create a venv and run `pip install -r requirements.txt`), run the following:
     ```
     python train/train_sb3.py
     ```